-Both vest and waistcoat are garments covering the upper part of the men’s body and shoulders.
+Both vest and waistcoat are garments covering the upper part of the man’s body and shoulders.
 They are sleeveless and usually buttoned up.

-Waistcoat is always worn over a formal shirt and with a full suit.
-It features a number of buttons and is either single-breasted or a double-breasted.
-Vest, on the other hand, can be worn over button down shirts or without anything underneath (official rule, though we would not recommend trying it).
+Waistcoats are always worn over a formal shirt and with a full suit.
+It features a number of buttons and is either single-breasted or double-breasted.
+Vest, on the other hand, can be worn over button-down shirts or without anything underneath (official rule, though we would not recommend trying it).
 Sometimes you can buy a vest without buttons too, but this is not very common.
 In this case, they would be put on slipping it over your head.

-Wear your waistcoat for formal events, such as black tie or white tie weeding, banquets or gala dinners.
+Wear your waistcoat for formal events, such as black-tie or white-tie weddings, banquets, or gala dinners.
 Waistcoats should always remain covered under a suit.